20 Secrets From The World’s Most Frequent Flyers

 Mr John Arlidge: When flying economy long-haul, choose Emirates, Qatar Airways or Etihad.
 But make sure you’re on an A380 ‘superjumbo’.
 BA’s best economy cabin is upstairs at the back on the A380 – a tiny cabin with only 32 seats.
 If you cannot afford business class, book premium economy, which is available on many airlines including Air France, Air New Zealand, ANA, BA, Qantas and Virgin Atlantic.
 This cabin also tends fills up first, so you’ve also got more chance of being upgraded.

 Mr Joe McCanta is brand ambassador for Grey Goose vodka.
-He has visited 30 countries this year alone and in the last two years he has flown more than a million miles
+He visits about 30 countries a year and in the past two years he has flown more than a million miles

 ROLL WITH IT